antrikshmisri/Jetbrains-Pychamps/README.md

  # About This Project

-This project is a product website.
-User can create , view , edit and delete the products.
-On top of that , the products can be filtered using different categories.
+This is a sample project for jetbrains pychamps hackathon.
 </br>
 ## Built With